 Pursuant to the Oasis acquisition, the Company is contingently liable for certain performance-based payments over the twenty-four months following the acquisition date.
-At the time of acquisition, the Company believed it likely that the Earnout Payments would be made, and accordingly recorded the entire amount of \$400,000 as a contingent liability on its balance sheet as of the acquisition date.
-During the three months ended March 31,, 2018, the Company paid the amount of \$189,000 under the first Earnout Payment, and recorded a gain in the amount of \$11,000 for the excess accrual.
-The amount of \$200,000 related to the second Earnout Payment is carried as a current liability on the Company's balance sheet at September 30, 2018.
+The Company believes it is likely that these payments will be made, and accordingly recorded the entire amount of \$400,000 as a contingent liability on its balance sheet at acquisition.
+This amount is classified as a current liability at March 31, 2018; \$200,000 is classified as a current liability at December 31, 2017.

-Pursuant to the iGourmet Asset Purchase Acquisition, The Company has also recorded contingent liabilities in the amount of \$787,800. \$392,900 is classified as a current contingent liability and \$394,900 is classified as a non-current contingent liability at September 30, 2018.
+Pursuant to the iGourmet Asset Purchase Acquisition, The Company has also recorded contingent liabilities in the amount of \$787,800. \$392,900 is classified as a current contingent liability at March 31, 2018.
 This amount relates to certain performance based payments over the twenty-four months following the acquisition date as well as to certain additional liabilities that the Company has evaluated and has recorded on a contingent basis.